nyumed-judy-lab/Heckman-domain-generalization/README.md

     - If “most_frequent”, then replace missing using the most frequent value along each column.
 Can be used with strings or numeric data.
 If there is more than one such value, only the smallest is returned.
     - If “constant”, then replace missing values with fill_value.
 Can be used with strings or numeric data.

-- To input your own image data, you can need to cust
+- To input your own image data, you need to customize the preprocessing code in the

 ## 3.Experiments